Skip to content

-In this article, we will focus on the mysqli_change_user() function in PHP, which is used to change the user and/or password used to connect to a MySQL database.
+In this article, we will focus on the mysqli_change_user() function in PHP, which is used to switch the user on an existing MySQL connection.
 We will provide you with an overview of the function, how it works, and examples of its use.

 Introduction to the mysqli_change_user() function

-The mysqli_change_user() function is a built-in function in PHP that is used to change the user and/or password used to connect to a MySQL database.
-This function is useful when you need to switch to a different user with different privileges or when you need to change the password for an existing user.
+The mysqli_change_user() function is a built-in function in PHP that is used to switch the user on an existing MySQL connection.
+This function is useful when you need to switch to a different user with different privileges on the same connection without closing and reopening it.

 How to use the mysqli_change_user() function

-Using the mysqli_change_user() function is very simple.
-You just need to call the function and pass in a valid MySQLi object, the new username, and the new password as arguments.
+Using the mysqli_change_user() function is straightforward.
+You call the method on a valid MySQLi object and pass the new username and password.
+The third parameter, specifying the database, is optional.
 Here is an example:

 <?php